ValentinnDimitroff/ra-compact-ui/README.md

 <br/>

 ### GridShowLayout
 Utilizes `material-ui`'s Grid component wrapped inside `RaGrid`.
-Useful to align fields into rows and columns and make layout sections responsive.
+Useful for aligning fields into rows and columns, as well as for making layout sections responsive.

-Usage is asbolutely analogously to the `BoxShowLayout`.
+Usage is absolutely analogous to the `BoxShowLayout`.

 <br/>